 - The legal consequences or “legal demands” (RSV) of our transgressions.

-See here for more a more detailed discussion of the alternative translations.
+See here for a more detailed discussion of the alternative translations.

-Thirdly, the context implies that the record of our sins has been cancelled; not the Law of Moses.
+Thirdly, the context implies that the record of our sins has been canceled; not the Law of Moses.

 Since the word ‘cheirographon’ occurs nowhere else in Scripture, the interpretation must be carefully guided by the context.
 Theologians spend so much time on individual words and phrases, comparing it with similar words and phrases elsewhere, that they sometimes neglect the immediate context.
 One of the fundamental assumptions of this website’s interpretation of Paul’s letters is that no one verse should be interpreted in isolation.
 One has to allow the meaning of a verse to be determined by the surrounding verses in such a way that a series of verses will be telling a logical story and form a logical sequence.

-The immediate context of the previous verse (2:13) defines the former condition of the Colossians as “dead in your transgressions”, but now the Father has “forgiven us all our transgressions” (2:13).
-Since this is the immediate context, and since verse 14 starts with the word “having”, which is often used to indicate that what follows will elaborate on what was said before (2:2, 7, 12, 13), it is proposed that verses 13 and 14 form a unit and that verse 14 also deals with the forgiving of sin.
-This would mean that the “certificate of debt” that was “against us … hostile to us” is explained by the statement that the Colossians previously were “dead in your transgressions” (2:13).
-It would also mean that nailing the “certificate of debt” to the cross is a symbolic way of saying that the Father has “forgiven us all our transgressions” (2:13).
+The immediate context of the previous verse (Col 2:13) defines the former condition of the Colossians as “dead in your transgressions”, but now the Father has “forgiven us all our transgressions” (Col 2:13).
+Since this is the immediate context, and since verse 14 starts with the word “having”, which is often used to indicate that what follows will elaborate on what was said before (Col 2:2, 7, 12, 13), it is proposed that Col 2:13-14 form a unit and that verse 14 also deals with the forgiving of sin.
+This would mean that the “certificate of debt” that was “against us … hostile to us” is explained by the statement that the Colossians previously were “dead in your transgressions” (Col 2:13).
+It would also mean that nailing the “certificate of debt” to the cross is a symbolic way of saying that the Father has “forgiven us all our transgressions” (Col 2:13).

-“The fullness of Deity dwells in bodily form” in Christ (2:9).
-Therefore “in Him you have been made complete” (2:10) through “circumcision made without hands” (2:11), by sharing in His death and resurrection through baptism (2:12) and through the forgiveness of “all our transgressions” (2:13).
+“The fullness of Deity dwells in bodily form” in Christ (Col 2:9).
+Therefore, “in Him you have been made complete” (Col 2:10) through “circumcision made without hands” (Col 2:11) by sharing in His death and resurrection through baptism (Col 2:12) and through the forgiveness of “all our transgressions” (Col 2:13).

-Cancelling out of the Law of Moses does not fit this context because Christians are not made “complete” by cancelling a law.
-Cancelling the record of our sins, or cancelling the penalty we owe for our sins, according to the Law of God, most certainly fits this context.
+Canceling out the Law of Moses does not fit this context because Christians are not made “complete” by canceling a law.
+Canceling the record of our sins, or canceling the penalty we owe for our sins, according to the Law of God, most certainly fits this context.

-Fourthly, the nature of the Colossian “deception” (2:8), which was pagan and not Jewish, implies that 2:14 does not refer to the Law of Moses.
+Fourthly, the nature of the Colossian “deception” (Col 2:8), which was pagan and not Jewish, implies that Col 2:14 does not refer to the Law of Moses.

 The pagan nature of the Colossian deception is seen in the following:

-The deception included “self-abasement” (self-humiliation) and “severe treatment of the body” (2:23), including submission to decrees such as, “Do not handle, do not taste, do not touch” (2:20-21).
+The deception included “self-abasement” (self-humiliation) and “severe treatment of the body” (Col 2:23), including submission to decrees such as, “Do not handle, do not taste, do not touch” (Col 2:20-21).
 The Law of Moses includes rules with respect to unclean food and the Jews added many rules for how food must be prepared, but the concept of “self-abasement” and “severe treatment of the body” went far beyond the Jewish rules.

-The deception included worshipping angels (2:18).
+The deception included worshipping angels (Col 2:18).
 It placed much emphasis on supernatural “rulers and authorities”, which probably describe different classes of angels.
-It received its information via “visions” (2:18), probably claimed to have been received via angels.
+It received its information via “visions” (Col 2:18), probably claimed to have been received via angels.
 This emphasis on the supernatural is foreign to Judaism

 The church in Paul’s days was threatened by corrupting influences both from the Jewish and the Gentiles worlds.
 In Paul’s other letters one would often find a confrontation between Jewish Christians and Gentile Christians over the Law of Moses, but the word “law” is not found even once in the entire letter to the Colossians.

 Therefore, while in Galatians the threat was Jewish legalism, in Colossians it was pagan in nature.
-A statement that the Law of Moses has been cancelled does not fit this context.
+A statement that the Law of Moses has been canceled does not fit this context.

 Fifthly, Ephesians 2:15 should not be used to interpret Colossians 2:14.

 Ephesians 2:15 is often used to confirm that Colossians 2:14 talks about the Law of Moses.
-In both verses something related to “decrees”, that was “hostile to us”, have been abolished by the death of Christ.
+In both verses, something related to “decrees” that was “hostile to us”, has been abolished by the death of Christ.
 However, in Ephesians “the Law of commandments” was abolished, which probably refers to the Law of Moses, while in Colossians “the record of the debt we owed” (CEB), was “canceled out”.
 Furthermore, the purpose in the two verses is different.
-In Ephesians the purpose was to break down “the dividing wall” between Jew and Gentile and make “the two into one new man”.
-In Colossians the context indicates that our guilt was removed.
-It would therefore not be reasonable to assume that Colossians teaches that the Law of Moses has been cancelled simply because Ephesians teaches that.
+In Ephesians, the purpose was to break down “the dividing wall” between Jew and Gentile and make “the two into one new man”.
+In Colossians, the context indicates that our guilt was removed.
+It would therefore not be reasonable to assume that Colossians teaches that the Law of Moses has been canceled simply because Ephesians teaches that.
 See here for a more detailed discussion of Ephesians 2:15.

-The cheirographon “was hostile to us” (Col 2:14), while the Law of Moses served “as a witness against you” (Deut.
-31:26), but the context of Deut.
-31 is the “evils and troubles” that “will come upon them” (v17) for breaking the covenant (v16).
+The cheirographon “was hostile to us” (Col 2:14), while the Law of Moses served “as a witness against you” (Deut 31:26), but the context of Deut.
+31 is the “evils and troubles” that “will come upon them” (Deut 31:17) for breaking the covenant (Deut 31:16).
 It may therefore be appropriate to interpret the cheirographon as the “evils and troubles” that are due to us for our sins.
-“Our sins testify against us” (Is.
-59:12; Jer.
-14:7).
+“Our sins testify against us” (Isa 59:12; Jer 14:7).

-In summary, it is proposed here that the point of 2:14 is to say that our guilt has been abolished and annulled.
+It is proposed here that the point of Col 2:14 is to say that our guilt has been abolished and annulled.
 We still sin, but our guilt has been done away with.
-This interpretation fits the context of the previous verses, which assure the Colossians that they have been made “complete” (2:10) because He has “forgiven us all our transgressions” (2:13).
+This interpretation fits the context of the previous verses, which assure the Colossians that they have been made “complete” (Col 2:10) because He has “forgiven us all our transgressions” (Col 2:13).

-To interpret verse 14 as saying that the Law of Moses has been cancelled would not fit the context because guilt is not removed by cancelling a law.
+To interpret Col 2:14 as saying that the Law of Moses has been canceled would not fit the context because guilt is not removed by canceling a law.
 Such an interpretation would also not fit the wider context of the pagan nature of the Colossian deception.

-To interpret verse 14 as saying that our guilt has been abolished also fits the context of the verses that will follow.
+To interpret Col 2:14 as saying that our guilt has been abolished also fits the context of the verses that will follow.

-According to verse 15 He “disarmed the rulers and authorities” via the cross.
+According to Col 2:15 He “disarmed the rulers and authorities” via the cross.
 It will be argued that these “rulers and authorities” conducted a war of words and that they used the Christians’ guilt as their arms (weapons).
-They accused the Christians before God, but in verse 14 Paul states that that guilt has been eliminated, “to present you before Him holy and blameless and beyond reproach” (1:22).
+They accused the Christians before God, but in verse 14 Paul states that that guilt has been eliminated, “to present you before Him holy and blameless and beyond reproach” (Col 1:22).
 This eliminated the ability of these “rulers and authorities” to accuse Christians.

-Verse 16 warns Christians not to allow people to judge them with respect to certain things.
-Because the “rulers and authorities” have been disarmed, the Colossian Christian should not allow themselves to be judged and criticized by the Colossian deceivers.
+Col 2:16 warns Christians not to allow people to judge them with respect to certain things.
+Because the “rulers and authorities” have been disarmed, the Colossian Christians should not allow themselves to be judged and criticized by the Colossian deceivers.

-The full assurance of the fullness of God’s forgiveness is the core of Paul’s answer to those in Colossae that were trying to attain perfection (2:10) by the “severe treatment of the body” (2:23) according to the “decrees” (2:20) of the false teachers.
+The full assurance of the fullness of God’s forgiveness is the core of Paul’s answer to those in Colossae that were trying to attain perfection (Col 2:10) by the “severe treatment of the body” (Col 2:23) according to the “decrees” (Col 2:20) of the false teachers.
 Even for us today the memory of our sins can create in us a sense of incompleteness.
-The solution, according to Paul, is to accepts that our own efforts cannot compensate for our mistakes, but to accept that, through the cross, God the Father has blotted out our sins and granted us full forgiveness.
+The solution, according to Paul, is to accept that our own efforts cannot compensate for our mistakes, but to accept that, through the cross, God the Father has blotted out our sins and granted us full forgiveness.